 Our World on the Manitoba Research Gateway contains millions of pages of digitized historical content including newspapers, maps, photos, pamphlets, manuscripts and more.
 Access the Indigenous Peoples: North America collection (including indigenous-language materials), every article from every issue in National Geographic Magazine from 1888 to 1994, and digitized exhibit materials from the Smithsonian.
 Also available are the archives of publications such The Economist, Financial Times, The Times (London), The Times Literacy Supplement, and the Illustrated London News.

 Peel's Prairie Provinces documents western Canadian history and the culture of the Canadian prairies.
 The database contains 7,500 digitized books, over 66,000 newspaper issues (4.8 million articles!), 16,000 postcards, and 1,000 maps.
 Many of the items date back to the earliest days of exploration in the region and include a vast range of material dealing with every aspect of the settlement and development of the Canadian West.

-Designed to complement other databases and collections, this database brings together, or links to, full text for publicly available scholarly content from a number of different sources from around the world.
+Awkwardly named but useful, this PACD provides one-stop shopping for publicly available scholarly content from a number of different international research sites. world.
 It includes content from major subject repositories such as arXiv as well as open access journals.
 Content includes journal articles, pre-prints, books, conference papers and reports.